garrandall/popular-music-data/tracks/if-a-man-answers-bobby-darin.md

 Ya hear me talkin'...

 Gonna hang this phone up now and dial again
-Ooh... and there better be a soprano
+Oh.. and there better be a soprano
 On the other end
 'cause if the voice is baritone
 When you told me you'd be home alone.